Wilber/hpcbootcamp_regression_AI/README.md

-# hpcbootcamp_regression
+# Introduction to Regression Analysis and Applications to AI
-Statistics tutorial for the HPC Bootcamp at NERSC
+Statistics tutorial for the HPC Bootcamp at ANL